 Once in the UK, in Nottingham, Barbara also devoted herself to all things Polish mainly through the scouts but not only.
 When martial law was declared, she organised help for old people’s homes and orphanages, she organised pilgrimages and visits to places such as Monte Cassino.
 Moving through various levels of leadership, she become the first female President of Polish Scouting in the late 1990s and ensured the movement recognised the changing times.

-As Poland regained her independence, so Basia met with Scouting Associations in Poland, signing with them a declaration of all Polish scouts.
-She was a very successful networker, finding friends and supporters for Poland amongst
+As Poland regained independence, so Basia met with Scouting Associations in Poland after their rebirth, signing with them a declaration of all Polish scouts.
+The organisation had been run by the communist authorities since the II World War.
+Basia was a very successful networker, finding friends and supporters for Poland amongst movers and shakers, local MPs and even the British aristocracy.
+For this she is known as a great ambassador for Poland.

 Krystyna devoted herself initially to work with cubs and brownies, running troops and becoming a specialist instructor in this area.
 She also worked her way through the ranks of scouting becoming Chief Girl Scout in the 1990s.
-During this time she decided it was time to get to know the scouts in Poland, after their rebirth as their organisation had been run by the communist authorities since the II World War.
-She spent many hours there especially on the Day of the Girl Scout and got to share her ideals and educational goals with young and older instructors.
+During this time she got to know the girl scouts in Poland and spent much time in the country especially on the Day of the Girl Scout sharing her ideals and educational goals with young and older instructors.

 Luna

-I never really got to know Luna Golińska but she made a lasting impression on me when I first met her on the morning of an instructor’s course in France alongside a London girl scout troop She was meant to go with us to run the course, but her husband’s sudden illness meant she had to look after him.
+I never really got to know Luna Golińska but she made a lasting impression on me when I first met her on the morning of an instructor’s course in France alongside a London girl scout troop.
+She was meant to go with us to run the course, but her husband’s sudden illness meant she had to look after him.
 Despite such trouble in her life, that morning she was full of smiles and wanted to ensure we were all fine.
 I have never in my life met such a person whose smile was like a magnificent ray of sunshine.
 I will never forget it.

 Basia, Luna and Krystyna live on in the memories and lives of so many women, influenced by their leadership and approach to life.
 Farewell ladies.
 Gone, but never forgotten.